 If the grievant is not satisfied with the disposition at Level 2 or the time limits expire without the issuance of the Superintendent's written reply, the Association may, within ten (10) working days, submit the grievance to arbitration.
 The parties to the arbitration are the District and the Association.
 The Association shall submit the notice of intent to arbitrate in writing to the Superintendent and Assistant Superintendent of Personnel Services within ten (10) working days after receiving the Superintendent/designee's Level 2 decision (or if no Level 2 decision is provided within ten (10) working days after the Level 2 response due date).
 At the request of either party, a certified shorthand reporter shall be employed to personally record verbatim the entire hearing.
-The parties shall share equally the cost of the transcript.
+The parties shall share equally the cost of the reporter.
+If either party desires a transcript, that party shall pay the cost of the transcript.